-This version of Tell Me A Story was presented at the College Music Society 2019 National Conference.
+This version of Tell Me A Story was presented at the College Music Society 2019 National Conference and the SCI 2021 National Conference.
 You can download a PDF of the presentation here.

 Tell Me A Story has also been published in the College Music Symposium.
 You can read the full text of the article here.

 Barthes, Roland, and Lionel Duisit.
 “An Introduction to the Structural Analysis of Narrative.”
 New Literary History Vol. 6, No. 2, On Narrative and Narratives (Winter 1975): 237-272.

 Campbell, Joseph.
 The Hero With A Thousand Faces.
 Princeton: Princeton University Press, 1968.

 Carr, David.
 Time, Narrative, and History.
 Bloomington: Indiana University Press, 1991.

 College Music Society.
 Facts and Figures Concerning Music and Higher Education in the United States (2009, rev. 2015). https://www.music.org/pdf/mihe/facts.pdf.